achmfirmansyah/mldocs_st2023/sampleData/prepro.md

 As expected, after merging two images, there will be visible contrast of two images.
 ![](../sampleData/Prepro_4.png)

-Despite that, the contrary is acceptable in purpose of escalate the coverages and take the recent acquisition.
+Despite that, the contrary is acceptable to fill the gap of coverages from recent acquisition with penultimate ones.

 To perform this step, we use this code.
 ```commandline